Do you make New Year’s resolutions?

 - Paroxetine (Paxil, Pexeva), a selective serotonin reuptake inhibitor (SSRI)

-- Mirtazapine (Remeron), which is an atypical antidepressant — medication that doesn’t fit neatly into another antidepressant category
+- Mirtazapine (Remeron), which is an atypical antidepressant — a medication that doesn’t fit neatly into another antidepressant category

 - Certain hormones such as oral contraceptives, and most corticosteroids such as prednisone.